sharm438/Lerna/README.md

 File "create_test_tensors.py" processes the corrected reads to generate torch tensors for testing
   Usage: python create_test_tensors.py --w
   By default, it does this for k = 15, 17, 19, 21, 23, 25, 27, 31, 37, 45, 55, 67, 75, 81, 89, 97.
 This can be modified by editing the k_vals list in the code
-File "test.py" evaluates the Language model on the test data
+File "test.py" evaluates the Language model on the test data by iterating over the test tensors of all the above mentioned 'k' values
-  Usage: python test.py --data_file --targets_file
+  Usage: python test.py
-  Example: python test.py --data_k27.pt --targets_k27.pt
+  Example: python test.py
-All the intermediate files generated are uploaded at https://drive.google.com/drive/folders/1f7B-NMlE3FU0oiF8x5tHUZ-lcgtRyNF0?usp=sharing
+  It generates the average loss value of testing, which is the translated to perplexity and used in Simulated annealing All the intermediate files generated are uploaded at https://drive.google.com/drive/folders/1f7B-NMlE3FU0oiF8x5tHUZ-lcgtRyNF0?usp=sharing